sharkfinAI/sharkfinApp/PlaybookGuide.md

 #### Content Engine (`content-engine`)
 Purpose: Run a multi-agent research and writing workflow that produces a blog post draft on a chosen topic.

+Customize before serious use:
+- update `topic` in the playbook `variables:` block
+- update `output_path` if you want a different file name
+- treat the default topic as a starter example, not a required production topic

 Writes:
 - `tiktok-content-engine-blog.md` by default, or the file set in `output_path`